 Entry at 11+

 The School reserves the right to deny entry to any boy who we feel will not thrive here or who will disrupt the education and well-being of other pupils.
-It may be a that a prospective pupil’s behaviour, as evidenced by the confidential report or by observation during the Discovery Day, poses a risk of severe disruption to other boys.
+It may be a that a prospective pupil’s behaviour, as evidenced by the confidential report or by observation during a visit, poses a risk of severe disruption to other boys.